Moritz Rabinowitz: Capture, deportation, and death

 Rabinowitz was first detained in the regional jail at Lagård in Stavanger, was then sent to Møllergata 19 jail in Oslo on 26 February 1941 and then to Ånebyleiren concentration camp on 22 March, until he was sent back to Møllergata 19 on 25 April, where he remained until his deportation on the MS Monte Rosa 22 May 1941.
 The Monte Rosa landed in Stettin, where he wrote his will.
 Rabinowitz ended up in Sachsenhausen, where he was placed in the barracks for Jews, though he was officially categorized as a political prisoner.
 He died on 27 February 1942.
-The death certificate lists pneumonia as the cause of death, but according to fellow prisoner, Rabinowitz was kicked and stomped to death outside Barrack 38 in Sachsenhausen.
+The death certificate lists pneumonia as the cause of death, but according to a fellow prisoner, Rabinowitz was kicked and stomped to death outside Barrack 38 in Sachsenhausen.

 Rabinowitz's brother, daughter, grandson, and son-in-law were all later deported and murdered in Auschwitz.

 As it happened, Rabinowitz managed to convey his last greetings via a German inmate and another inmate from Haugesund to the people of Haugesund.
 These were reproduced in the obituary that was published on 20 June 1945.
 On 6 May 1986, the people of Haugesund erected a memorial stone for Rabinowitz.

 Rabinowitz also dictated and signed his last will and testament to a fellow inmate, Christian Wilhelm Rynning-Tønnesen, where he left all his earthly belongings to his daughter Edith, also expressing a wish that his businesses continue as going concerns.
 Since Edith and her entire family also were murdered, what was left of Rabinowitz's estate went into probate after the war.
 After the occupying powers had confiscated his businesses, and at least NOK 300,000 in cash and securities, his estate was valued at NOK 986,000 at the end of the war.